tgc-bot/FourAcesContracts/Staff.md

 6. In any situation where there is a contradiction between two Staff member’s orders or instructions, the highest-authority staff member’s instruction is enforced.
-If both members are of the same authority, then the Casino Management must break the stand-off
+If both members are of the same authority, then the Casino Management MUST break the stand-off

     3. If the contradiction is between Casino Management, then the Owner breaks the stand-off